Constrained mean-field control with singular controls: Existence, stochastic maximum principle and constrained FBSDE: Introduction

-As the third contribution of the present paper, we also analyze the non-standard constrained FBSDE in \eqref{FBSDE}-\eqref{FBSDE2} associated to our constrained MFC problem with singular control.
-It is worth noting that the Lagrange multiplier $\eta$ in Theorem \ref{SMP_con} is treated as part of the solution to the constrained BSDE problem.
-We then verify the constraints qualification and obtain the KKT optimality condition in Lemma \ref{FBSDE_solution}.
+where, $K=(K_t)_{t\in[0,T]}$ is an adapted increasing process enforcing the constraint.
+In contrast, in our formulation (Theorem \ref{SMP_con}), the boundary condition for the adjoint process $Y$ is characterized by $\int_0^T (G(t)^{\top} Y_t + c) \mathrm{d}\widehat{\zeta}_t = 0$, where the singular control $\widehat{\zeta}=(\widehat{\zeta}_t)_{t\in[0,T]}$ enters the forward dynamics of the state process rather than the backward equation.
+Moreover, a complementary slackness condition is imposed on the forward component $\mathbb{E}[\int_0^T\phi^i(t,\widehat{X}_t,\widehat{\mu}_t,\widehat{\alpha}_t)\eta_t^i\mathrm{d}t]=0$ for $i\in I$, where the multiplier $\eta^i=(\eta_t^i)_{t\in[0,T]}$ appears only in the backward dynamics.
+This cross-coupled structure leads to a new and more intricate FBSDE system.} We then verify the constraint qualification and obtain the KKT optimality condition in Lemma \ref{FBSDE_solution}.
 As a result, we further establish the uniqueness of the solution to the nonstandard constrained FBSDE in \eqref{FBSDE}-\eqref{FBSDE2}, see Theorem \ref{unique}.
 Furthermore, under some enhanced assumptions, we also prove the stability result of the solution in the sense of \eqref{stability} in Theorem \ref{stable}.

 The rest of the paper is organized as follows.
 Section \ref{sec:formulation} introduces the constrained MFC problem with singular control and standing assumptions imposed on the model.
 Section~\ref{sec:well-posedRelax} gives the relaxed control formulation and establishes the existence of optimal control to the constrained MFC problem by applying compactification arguments.
-Section \ref{sec:SMP} formulates the equivalent optimization problem with constraints in Banach space, for which we develop the SMP and ajoint constrained BSDE using Lagrange multipliers method.
+Section \ref{sec:SMP} formulates the equivalent optimization problem with constraints in Banach space, for which we develop the SMP and {adjoint} constrained BSDE using Lagrange multipliers method.
 Lastly, the uniqueness and the stability result of the solution to the constrained FBSDE associated to the constrained MFC problem with singular control are discussed in Section \ref{sec:uniqueFBSDE}.
 The proofs of some auxiliary results are provided in \hyperref[appn]{Appendix}.

 { {\bf Notations.} We list below some notations that will be frequently used throughout the paper: }